 Keep practising

-Throughout the year students have opportunities to apply their essential skills not only in their daily curriculum but also as part of collapsed timetable days such as Numeracy Day, World Book Day, RE (Religious Education) Days, STEAM Days (Science Technology Engineering, Art and Math), activities completed during National Careers Week and during our end of school year Challenge week.
+Throughout the year students have opportunities to apply their essential skills not only in their daily curriculum, but also as part of collapsed timetable days such as Numeracy Day, World Book Day, RE (Religious Education) Days, STEAM Days (Science Technology Engineering, Art and Math), activities completed during National Careers Week and during our end of school year Challenge week.
 Activities on offer range from orienteering, to baking, to entering the 'Spirited Arts' Competition, and participating in our 'You're Hired Scheme.
-'You're Hired', is where students write a letter of application to join our Brook Green Café Team as part of their English Curriculum, if the student wishes, the letter can be put forward for an interview, as part of the interview students are asked to describe what skills they have for the role being applied for; each year we look to appoint 4 students to join the Café team.
+This year we have started to link the employability skills with well being, as the two seem to be intrinsically linked.
+This has been done by expanding the Skills Builder projects to include a range of well being activities and awareness.
+Tutors work on this program during their tutor times.

 Bring it to life

 All students have the opportunity to visit places of work or meet with employers.
 Where possible these encounters are tailored to the student's expressed interests in order to ensure that they are relevant.
-These encounters are recorded in their individual employability record.
-In this record, students have time to reflect and respond to their experiences.
-This helps to provide evidence for future employers and assists with Post-16 college applications & interviews.
 Students in years 9 and 10 also develop their core skills outside of the classroom as part of their Duke of Edinburgh awards.
 Work experience placements are completed by year 10 students and again in year 11.
-In year 10 students complete 1 day a week for 6 weeks whereas in year 11 students complete a block placement to combinate everything.
+In order to be able to offer students the range of work experience placements required students complete placements at various times throughout the year and for bespoke amounts of time.
 Within our school setting, we have a small Cafe on Friday mornings where students use their Enterprise skills to make and sell coffee and ice-creams.

 What's next